Can wisdom teeth cause headaches?

 The problem is that they increase the chances of accumulating more bacteria and causing cavities or infections.
 Therefore, to avoid and calm wisdom tooth pain, you must maintain adequate oral hygiene.

 To do this, we recommend you brush adequately and use dental floss and mouthwashes to keep your mouth free of bacteria.
-In addition, seeing your dentist regularly for experienced dental cleanings will help you achieve proper hygiene/can wisdom teeth cause headaches.
+In addition, seeing your dentist regularly for experienced dental cleanings will help you achieve proper hygiene.